laiavancells/Capstone-RandomForest-MLP/README.md

 ## Acknowledgments

 I would like to thank Dr. Drazan for their valuable feedback and contributions to this project.
 His insights and expertise were instrumental in improving the quality of our work.

+Note
+This code has been written with a specific data file in mind (data_for_Brigid_7_6_2022.mat), and may not work with other data files without modification.